cakephp/docs/en/core-utility-libraries/time.rst

     .. versionchanged:: 2.2
         The ``accuracy`` option was added.
+.. versionadded:: 2.2
+   ``$dateString`` parameter now also accepts a DateTime object.

 .. php:method:: toAtom($dateString, $timezone = NULL)

 .. versionchanged:: 2.2
    ``$timezone`` parameter replaces ``$userOffset`` parameter used in 2.1 and below.
+.. versionadded:: 2.2
+   ``$dateString`` parameter now also accepts a DateTime object.

     :rtype: string